Rainax1/cursed-http/readme.txt

 > [!WARNING]
 > This code is purely made for fun and don't take it seriously.
 You might encounter some mysterious 404 Errors

->  The repo that everyone deserves

-# Cursed Http Sever

-Welcome to Cursed Http Serve - Http server written in pyton using only python standary libraries and is made purely for fun.

-# Features

 - Error Handling: Encounter a 404?
 That's just the server telling you it's in another universe.